Jonathan Majors

 Jonathan Michael Majors (born September 7, 1989) is an American actor.
-A graduate of the Yale School of Drama, Majors rose to prominence for starring in the drama films The Last Black Man in San Francisco (2019) and Da 5 Bloods (2020), and the HBO horror series Lovecraft Country (2020), for which he received a nomination from the Primetime Emmy Awards.
+A graduate of the Yale School of Drama, Majors rose to prominence for starring in the drama films The Last Black Man in San Francisco (2019) and Da 5 Bloods (2020), as well as the HBO horror series Lovecraft Country (2020), for which he received a Primetime Emmy Award nomination.

 Majors has since portrayed Nat Love in the western The Harder They Fall (2021), Jesse L. Brown in the war film Devotion (2022), and antagonist Dame Anderson in the sports film Creed III (2023).
 In the Marvel Cinematic Universe (MCU), he portrayed Kang the Conqueror in the film Ant-Man and the Wasp: Quantumania (2023), while also appearing as other variants of the character in the Disney+ series Loki (2021–2023).

 In March 2023, Majors was arrested for physically assaulting his ex-girlfriend Grace Jabbari.
 That December, he was found guilty of two misdemeanor counts of assault and harassment.
 After the conviction, he was dropped from numerous upcoming projects, including any future involvement with the MCU.
-He subsequently served a 52-week in-person domestic violence intervention program.
+He subsequently completed a 52-week in-person domestic violence intervention program.

+In February 2026, it was reported that Majors had started shooting his first film in three years for The Daily Wire.
+The film, Run Hide Fight: Infidels, was released on September 16, 2026.

 Early life

 Majors was born in Santa Barbara County, California, and spent his early years living with his mother, who is a pastor, his older sister, and younger brother on the Vandenberg military base, as his father was in the US Air Force.
 In 2020, Majors said "Our father, who loved us dearly, just kind of disappeared one day ... and he resurfaced 17 years later."
 Majors has since reconnected with his father.
 The family moved around various cities in Texas, including Dallas, Georgetown, and Cedar Hill.
 He attended Cedar Hill High School and graduated from Duncanville High School in 2008.

 Majors has described himself as having had a "difficult" childhood, growing up with drug dealers and murderers for neighbors who wore ankle monitors on their release from prison.
 As a teenager, Majors was arrested for shoplifting, suspended from high school for fighting, and lived in his car while working two jobs after being kicked out of his house.
-He eventually found solace and a "safe space" in the world of theatre, which he joined after watching Christopher Nolan's The Dark Knight.
+He eventually found a "safe space" in the world of theatre, which he joined after watching Christopher Nolan's The Dark Knight.
 Majors credits Heath Ledger's Joker as the reason he became an actor, and why he seeks to be an inspiration to others.

 Majors studied for his bachelor's degree at the University of North Carolina School of the Arts, and later attended the Yale School of Drama; he graduated with a Master of Fine Arts in 2016.